 Benjamin Verdery uses D’Addario strings and guitars by Greg Smallman and Christopher Carrington.
 Visit his website at http://benjaminverdery.com.

-Tenly Williams is the Director of Ben & I Play for Peace- Denver.
+Tenly Williams was the Director of 2011 Ben & I Play for Peace- Denver.
 Tenly is a member of the Boulder Philharmonic Orchestra, principal oboist of the Steamboat Springs Orchestra, and founding member of the Mountain Music Ensemble.
 Her career has included positions with the Binghamton Philharmonic and Fort Collins Symphony, as well as performances with the Colorado Chamber Orchestra, Denver Municipal Band, Colorado Symphony, Greeley Philharmonic, Austin Symphony, Cheyenne Symphony, and San Antonio Symphony Orchestras.

 A Colorado native, Tenly is happy to be living in Denver after completing her Master of Music degree at the University of Texas at Austin in 2005 and her Bachelor of Music degree at the Eastman School of Music in 2001.
 She has performed at numerous summer festivals around the world from Dublin, Ireland to Banff, Canada.